-- the Trustee's use of the going concern basis of accounting in preparation of the nonstatutory financial statements is not appropriate; or - the Trustee has not disclosed in the non-statutory financial statements any identified material uncertainties that may cast significant doubt about the Co-op Section's ability to continue to adopt the going concern basis of accounting for a period of at least twelve months from the date when the non-statutory financial statements are authorised for issue.
+In auditing the non-statutory financial statements, we have concluded that the Trustee's use of the going concern basis of accounting in the preparation of the non-statutory financial statements is appropriate.

+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Co-op Section's ability to continue as a going concern for a period of at least twelve months from when the non-statutory financial statements are authorised for issue.